XeroKimo/SandBECS_POC/README.md

 I dislike multi-stage init, at least if it was part of the same class.
 Multi-stage makes an inidividual class much harder to reason, which makes it in my opinion harder to change, and more error prone to use.
 Multi-stage should be represented by another type such as using std::optional

 ## Clear ownership and lifetimes
-This goes hand in hand with avoiding multi-stage init / de-init.
-To avoid multi-stage de-init, we need to have a good understanding of lifetimes, which is indirectly

 # Usage
 There are 3 main classes: